jphrubant/repor.it-backend/readme.md

 - Colour coded pins for differents types of attacks
 - Personal map with own reports
 - Resource page with links to local associations
-- Map filers with motivation, verbal, time, date
+- Map filers with time an date

 # Client/Frontend